|

 (or occasionally "chronic

-renal insufficiency"), because they think this more accurately reflect the
+renal insufficiency"), because they think this more accurately reflects the

 true situation.
 In 2012 I changed the name of this website accordingly.